yogeshgajjar/race-on/README.md

 To control the servo and the motor from python, you will have to use the pmwpy module from here https://github.com/scottellis/pwmpy

-Refer README from the above mentioned repository for using PWM for motor and servo.
+Refer README of the above mentioned repository for using PWM for motor and servo.